Embryology: Patristics

-The question of embryology is discussed among a number of patristic authors, largely in terms of theological questions such as whether the fetus has value and/or when it begins to have value.
+The question of embryology is discussed among a number of early Christian writers, largely in terms of theological questions such as whether the fetus has value and/or when it begins to have value.
 (Although a number of Christian authors continued the classical discussions on the description of the development of the embryo, such as Jacob of Serugh.
 Passing reference to the embryo also appears in the eighth hymn of Ephrem the Syrian's Paradise Hymns.)
 Many patristic treatments of embryology continued in the stream of Greek tradition.
 The earlier Greek and Roman view that it was not was reversed and all pre-natal infanticide was condemned.
 Tertullian held that the soul was present from the moment of conception.
 The Quinisext Council concluded that "we pay no attention to the subtle division as to whether the foetus is formed or unformed".
 In this time, then, the Roman practice of child exposure came to an end, where unwanted yet birthed children, usually females, were discarded by the parents to die.
 Other more liberal traditions followed Augustine, who instead viewed that the animation of life began on the 40th day in males and the 80th day in females but not prior.
 Before the 40th day for men and 80th day for women, the embryo was referred to as the embryo informatus, and after this period was reached, it was referred to as the embryo formatus.
 The notion originating from the Greeks that the male embryo developed faster remained in various authors until it was experimentally disproven by Andreas Ottomar Goelicke in 1723.